Sex Addiction and Marriage

 Common signs of a sexually addicted husband or wife:

-- If this sounds familiar, please know that you are not alone.
-Many other individuals have experienced walking through this journey, and you do not have to do it by yourself.
+Some partners report having experienced all of these, while others had no idea about the addiction until discovery.
+No matter the case, please know that you are not alone.
+Many others have taken this difficult journey, and you do not have to do it by yourself.
 There is help, hope and healing.

 When left unaddressed, sex addiction can slowly unravel the strongest of loving relationships.
-Consider individual therapy for you and your spouse separately to address your hurt and trauma.
-We also have group therapy for spouses of sex addicts.
+We encourage you to consider individual and/or group therapy, to provide a space for you to address your own hurt and trauma, and find healing outside of your partner’s choices.

 Impacts of Sex Addiction on a Partner

-If you’re experiencing one or more of these or are concerned about whether your symptoms are a reaction to your spouse’s behavior, please call us for a non-judgemental consultation, or click the below button that best describes your position.
+If you’re experiencing one or more of these, or are concerned about whether your symptoms are a reaction to your partner’s behavior, please call us for a non-judgmental consultation, or click the below button that best describes your concerns.

 Help for Spouses of Sex Addicts

 Suspecting or discovering your partner’s sex addiction is traumatic.
 Please know that you are not alone!
-Once you’ve complete the intake form, please visit our free resource page.
+Once you’ve completed the intake form, please visit our free resource page.

 Frequently Asked Questions

 Yes.
 When both partners are committed to saving the relationship, there is opportunity to grow stronger following betrayal trauma.
-Some of the steps towards moving towards recovery include full disclosure, polygraph, individual, group, and couple therapies as well as positive recovery and sobriety habits on behalf of the sex addict, such as open and honest communication.
+Some of the key steps towards a better marriage include full disclosure, polygraph, individual, group, and couple therapies.
+The recovering sex addict must maintain a pattern of healthy sobriety and commitment to recovery one day at a time with open and honest communication during all phases of recovery.